7 SEO Fails Seen in the Wild (And How You Can Avoid Them)

 The site had no robots.txt, which is the first thing a bot looks for when crawling a site.
 That was their first mistake.
 But to take that file as a destination … really?

 Secondly, the site was automatically generating nonsense content.
 It would probably deliver to Santa Claus or whatever text I put in the URL.

-I ran a Check Server Page tool to see what status the autogenerated page was showing.
-If it was a 404 (not found), then bots would ignore the page as they should.
+I ran a Check Server Page tool to see what status the auto-generated page was showing.
+If it were a 404 (not found), then bots would ignore the page as they should.
 However, the page’s server header gave a 200 (OK) status.
 As a result, the fake pages were giving the search engines a green light to be indexed.